What is customer churn risk?

 After using NPS to measure user satisfaction and loyalty, segment the responses so you can better act on them.

-Your focus should be on detractors—customers that gave you low NPS scores.
+Your focus should be on detractors — your current customers who gave low NPS scores.
 Analyze their responses to determine the reasons for churn, and reach out to learn more about their dissatisfaction.
+This is particularly useful if it stems from poor service or a weak value proposition

 Identify patterns in customer behavior